It can be somewhat tricky to get access to an existing Ring doorbell if you've just moved into a house or apartment.

-If you cannot reach the previous owner, you can either reset the Ring doorbell manually and gain access to the device or contact Ring for assistance.
+So if you can’t reach the previous owner, you can try resetting the Ring doorbell manually to gain access to the device or contact Ring for assistance.

-If you've managed to get access to the device, you will be able to find the previous owner's contact information.
+If you've managed to get access to the device in the app, you will be able to find the previous owner's contact information.

-You will also have to cancel the previous owner's payment plan and put in your information.
+You will then have to cancel the previous owner's payment plan and put in your information instead.